GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-67/index.md

 {% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/jESgkJzlVwmOqipfF2pp.jpg", alt="Spotify's desktop progressive web app", className="float-left" %}

-Desktop Progressive Web Apps are now supported on Chrome OS 67, and we’ve already started working on support for Mac and Windows.
-Once installed, they’re launched in the same way as other apps, and run in an [app window](https://developers.google.com/web/progressive-web-apps/desktop#app-window), without an address bar or tabs.
-Service workers ensure that they’re fast, and reliably, the app window experience makes them feel integrated.
+Desktop Progressive Web Apps are now supported on Chrome OS 67, and we've already started working on support for Mac and Windows.
+Once installed, they're launched in the same way as other apps, and run in an [app window](https://developers.google.com/web/progressive-web-apps/desktop#app-window), without an address bar or tabs.
+Service workers ensure that they're fast, and reliably, the app window experience makes them feel integrated.
 And they create an engaging experience for your users.